mcgrof/oscheck/README.md

 `ansible/xunit_results.txt`.
 A summary of results by looking at all `*.bad` files can be found on `bad_results.txt`.

-The last step is to update the expunge list for you kernel, this done automatically, so at the end of the `copy_results` tag for ansible you'd end able to just run the following command to determine if you have found regressions on the kernel you are testing:
+The last step is to update the expunge list for your kernel, this done automatically, so at the end of the `copy_results` tag for ansible you'd end able to just run the following command to determine if you have found regressions on the kernel you are testing: